 The FMCSA reports that there were nearly 4,000 fatal accidents involving large trucks and buses in the United States in 2014, the last year for which data is available.
 These crashes often result in significant injuries and property damage for the individuals involved because the average semi-truck has much more weight and volume than passenger vehicles.

-If you’ve been injured in a truck accident, you may need to seek compensation against the driver, a trucking company, the entity in charge of loading the trailer or any other parties fully or partially at fault.
+If you’ve been injured in a truck accident, you may need to seek compensation against the driver, a trucking company, the entity in charge of loading the trailer, or any other parties fully or partially at fault.
 Trucking companies have access to a team of experienced lawyers who will defend them, which is why you need equally skilled legal counsel to hold the responsible parties accountable.
-For further guidance, consult a knowledgeable truck accident lawyer with Kaufman & McPherson, PLLC.
+For further guidance, consult a knowledgeable semi-truck accident lawyer with Kaufman & McPherson, PLLC.